House (TV series): Awards and honors

 The show has been nominated for six Golden Globe Awards and received two.
 Hugh Laurie has been nominated six times for the Golden Globe Award for Best Actor – Television Series Drama; he won in 2006 and again in 2007.
 In 2008 the series received its first nomination for the Golden Globe Award for Best Television Series – Drama.
 House was nominated for best dramatic series again the following year, but did not win in the category.

 The show received a 2005 Peabody Award for what the Peabody board called an "unorthodox lead character—a misanthropic diagnostician" and for "cases fit for a medical Sherlock Holmes", which helped make House "the most distinctive new doctor drama in a decade".
 The American Film Institute (AFI) included House in its 2005 list of 10 Television Programs of the Year.

 In 2011, House won four People's Choice Awards: favorite TV drama; favorite dramatic actor and actress for Laurie and Edelstein; and favorite TV doctor.

 Laurie won the Screen Actors Guild's award for Outstanding Performance by a Male Actor in a Drama Series in both 2007 and 2009.
 Writer Lawrence Kaplow won a Writers Guild of America Award in 2006 for the season two episode "Autopsy".
 In 2007, the show won a Creative Arts Emmy Award for prosthetic makeup.

 In 2005, Laurie appeared on the cover of TV Guide as "TV's Sexiest Man".
-In 2008, Gregory House was voted second-sexiest television doctor ever, behind ER's Doug Ross (George Clooney).
+In 2008, House was voted second-sexiest television doctor ever, behind ER's Doug Ross (George Clooney).
+In 2012, House was named the most popular current TV show in the world by the Guinness World Records.